 Simple practices that make room for grace in the week

 Begin with one small, consistent habit.
-Choose a manageable rhythm—like reading a short psalm at dinner on Mondays or praying a one-sentence blessing before school.
+Choose a manageable rhythm for family devotions at home—like reading a short psalm at dinner on Mondays or praying a one-sentence blessing before school.
 Consistency builds a sense of safety and belonging.
 Over time, children learn that God’s presence is steady and near.

-Invite Scripture into natural touchpoints.
+Invite Scripture into your daily routine.
 Teaching kids the Bible at home begins when you keep a Bible where you already gather—the kitchen table, the living room.
 Read a short passage and ask, “What stood out to you?” or “Where do you see God’s love here?”
 Keep it conversational; let silence be okay.
 Curiosity nourishes faith.

 Pray in specific, concrete ways.
 “Lord, help Mia be brave in math today,” or “Thank you for Grandpa’s story.”
 Let kids pray in their own words, even if it’s a single sentence.
 Honest, simple prayers shape hearts to trust God with real life.
 Learn how to teach kids to pray.